NiLuJe/mxc_epdc_fb_damage/README.md

 # Introduction

-This module provides userspace damage tracking for (at least some) i.MX6 e-paper framebuffers.
-It has been tested on the [reMarkable tablet](https://remarkable.com) which uses an i.MX6 SoloLite.
+This module provides userspace damage tracking for the i.MX framebuffers used on Kobo devices.

-Since e-paper displays have very high updates latencies, which depend on the size of the region updated, well-written applications intended to run on such displays will, whenever ready to draw to the display, inform the framebuffer driver of precisely what areas of the display need to be updated.
-Consequently, the kernel has detailed damage tracking information available.

 For some applications, damage-tracking information is useful, and the lack of efficient damage-tracking can be an issue when using the Linux